zep715/rbylua/README.md

 # rbylua
 Lua scripts for shiny hunting in RBY games.

+Work only with vba rr 23.6.

 Do not use lua scripts inside the dev folder, since they're not ready yet.
 # How to use
+Choose the appropriate region of your ROM.
+If you're unsure about it, run version_check first.
 ## Gift ##
 Valid also for starters.
 DVs are generated after prompted to nickname your Pokémon.